thoughtspot/thoughtspot.github.io/_reference/tscli-command-ref.md

 * `tscli patch apply [-h] [` *`release`*`]`

   Apply the patch on an existing cluster.
+Before querying status of patch, please allow 2-5 minutes.
 Takes the following parameters:

   * *`release`*  The relative path to the patch tar ball